Cimbali/pympress/README.md

 Pympress relies on:
 * Python, 3.x or 2.7 (with [setuptools](https://pypi.python.org/pypi/setuptools), which is usually shipped by default with python).
 * [Poppler](http://poppler.freedesktop.org/), the PDF rendering library.
+* [Cairo](https://www.cairographics.org/) (and python bindings for cairo), the graphics library which to pre-render and draw over PDF pages.
 * [Gtk+ 3](http://www.gtk.org/), a toolkit for creating graphical user interfaces.
 * [PyGi, the python bindings for Gtk+3](https://wiki.gnome.org/Projects/PyGObject).
 PyGi is also known as *pygobject3*, just *pygobject* or *python3-gi*.
   * Introspection bindings for poppler may be shipped separately, ensure you have those as well (`typelib-1_0-Poppler-0_18` on OpenSUSE, `gir1.2-poppler-0.18` on Ubuntu)